Ajinkya24171/OOPD_Assignment_2/README.md

 # IIIT-D Administration System

-This project implements a simple administration system for IIIT-Delhi, allowing users to search for and display information about various faculty members and staff.
+This project implements a simple administration system for IIIT-Delhi, allowing users to search for and display information about various Department Officers  and staff.

 ## Features